pookleblinky/PookRPG/henchpeople/playersheet.md

 7-9, you partially succeed but take some consequence.
 6-, you fail and the GM can make a hard move.

 There are some moves everyone can do, check playermoves.md for details.
+On top of that, each character type has their own special moves, check the playbooks folder.

 In D&D, there's a tendency for players to become murderhobos, just killing everything they see.
 D&D gives you a reward for doing so: you get to roll dice